Wanda R. Smith High School

 Wanda R. Smith High School, formerly Keene High School (KHS), is a public high school located in Keene, Texas, United States.
 It is classified as a 3A school by the UIL.
 It is part of the Keene Independent School District located in central Johnson County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.
 The school has been given a bronze rating from U.S. News & World Report, which ranked it as one of the best schools in Texas.

 History

 Students in Keene were served by Cleburne High School prior to the establishment of Keene High School, which saw its first graduating class in 1991.
-The school was later renamed in honor of Wanda R. Smith, former superintendent of Keene ISD.
+The school was renamed in 2015 in honor of Wanda R. Smith, former superintendent of Keene ISD.

 Campus

 Wanda R. Smith High School is part of the district campus which includes the elementary, intermediate, and junior high schools.
 The high school facilities include 20 classrooms, a library, a gymnasium, a cross country course, and a field with a track.
 Currently new facilities are being built to expand the size of the campus.